gitter-badger/luda/site/html/_elements/typography.md

 ---
 title: Typography
-description: Learn how to use headings, paragraphs and more kind of typography in Luda.
+description: Learn how to use headings, paragraphs and more kinds of texts in Luda.
 ---

 ## Headings

 ### Heading Global Styles
-Heading tags from `h1` to `h6` are global styled, see below examples.
+Global styles are added to heading elements from `h1` to `h6`, extra paddings are added in the top and bottom of these elements to ensure baseline alignment, see below examples.
 {% capture headings %}
 <h1>Heading h1</h1>
 <h2>Heading h2</h2>